 Cantankerous Old Bastard

-I have tickets to sell for a couple of talk shows in March so in mercenary manner I’m going to tell a story full of name dropping and revealing a 35 year old secret.
-In a risky strategy the secret will reveal that I am a bit of a twat but I hope people will forgive that and still come to one of the shows because I’ll be telling even juicer stories then:
+I have tickets to sell for a couple of talk shows in March [[2020]] so in a mercenary manner, I’m going to tell a story full of name-dropping and revealing a 35-year-old secret.
+In a risky strategy, the secret will reveal that I am a bit of a twat but I hope people will forgive that and still come to one of the shows.

 Steve Lamb revealed to me only a few years ago that I was affectionately known as “the cantankerous old bastard” on those sessions.
 Old?
 I was 38 at the time.
 I recall when we retired to our Blackpool digs in the evenings the boys would lay down a bottle of whisky and say “go on Steve, tell us about the old days”.

 One day we were preparing to record my song “Desert Of No Love” which I always refer to as one of my “L.A.
 Songs”.
 MCA Music, my publishers of the time had sent me to Los Angeles to work with some of their American writers.
-I worked particularly with Glen Ballard https://en.m.wikipedia.org/wiki/Glen_Ballard and Brok Walsh https://www.discogs.com/artist/201533-Brock-Walsh – I took their influences in writing and studio techniques and wove them into a new song “Desert of No Love”.
-I must have had “desert” on my mid because one day (as a non driver) I took a walk from my hotel and pretty soon the sidewalk ran out and I had a sense I was on the edge of town and going off into the desert.
-We domo’d the songin MCA’s studio which was in the basement to the Universal Pictures building.
+I worked particularly with Glen Ballard ( Alanis Morissette, Michael Jackson) https://en.m.wikipedia.org/wiki/Glen_Ballard and Brok Walsh (Quincey Jones, Andrew Gold) https://www.discogs.com/artist/201533-Brock-Walsh – I took their influences in writing and studio techniques and wove them into a new song “Desert of No Love”.
+I must have had “desert” on my mind because one day (as a non-driver) I took a walk from my hotel and pretty soon the sidewalk ran out and I had a sense I was on the edge of town and going off into the desert.
+We domo’d the song in MCA’s studio situated in the basement of the Universal Pictures building.
 One evening we had to wait whilst they shot a scene for Night Rider in the basement parking lot which was the access to the studio.

 So there we were in Backpool and the song was slated for inclusion on The Wreckage album.
 As we routined the song prior to laying down some takes we got into a discussion about the chorus.
 I said it’s just two chords Em to C. Neil Shepherd said no, it’s C to Em.
 We disagreed.
 We batted this back and forth.
 Then I snapped.
 There’s no excuse for what I did but I have to say in my defense that Neil was a bit of a cocky young bastard.
 I raised my voice to full volume, puffed out my chest and raised my aggression level to 11, and berated him in front of the whole band.
 I treated him to a full on rant about how I was better placed to know the chord progressions to my own songs.
 I probably said loads of other stuff but the red mist washed over me and I have no idea what I said.